dague1/dague1/README.md

-Hi!

-Just a general github account of mine.
-Mostly school stuff, but let's see :)
+Mostly school stuff, but let's see?

 <!---
 dague1/dague1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.